-Natalie Shirley (Oklahoma City) - concurrently serves as president of Oklahoma State University-Oklahoma City and as Oklahoma Secretary of Education and Workforce Development.
+Natalie Shirley (Oklahoma City) - serves as the CEO of the National Cowboy and Western Heritage Museum.
+She is the former president of Oklahoma State University-Oklahoma City and Oklahoma Secretary of Education and Workforce Development.
 Shirley was hired in May 2011 as the first female president in the OSU system.
 In January 2015, Shirley was appointed by Governor Mary Fallin to serve in her Cabinet as Secretary of Education and Workforce Development.
 In this position, Shirley is working with the Governor to implement the Oklahoma Works program, which is designed to increase educational attainment for Oklahomans in order to produce a more educated workforce to support and cultivate the state’s economy.

 From 2007-2011, she also served in Governor Brad Henry’s Cabinet as Oklahoma Secretary of Commerce and Tourism.
 In this position, Shirley was the liaison between the governor, five major state agencies and more than 30 small agencies, authorities and institutions.
 During this time, she also served as Executive Director of the Department of Commerce, the state’s leading economic development agency.